philipp-baumann/simplerspec-pedometron-article/README.md

 2. Spectral measurements
 3. Selection of calibration samples
 4. Soil analytical reference analyses
 5. 1.
-Calibration or Recalibration
+Calibration or recalibration
     2. Estimation of properties of new soils based on new spectra and established models.

 Simplerspec focuses on the key tasks in spectral modeling and estimation (components 2 to 5 above), and provides user-friendly modules in the form of a standardized function pipeline.
 Simplerspec uses prospectr for key steps and data.table for simple operations.
 The following scheme summarizes the spectral processing steps.